BlackPool draws over 10 million visitors every year.

 7- Paris Casino

 If you want to do a little gambling, you can head over to the Paris Casino; a relaxed casino with helpful, friendly staff and a good selection of tables and games.
-Not quite as grand as Las Vegas but for the light hearted gambler it’s perfect.
+Not quite as grand as Las Vegas but for the light-hearted gambler it’s perfect.

 8-The Blackpool Tower Dungeon

-If you enjoy a dose of terror mixed with history than you are going to die when you visit the Blackpool Tower Dungeon.
+If you enjoy a dose of terror mixed with history then you are going to die when you visit the Blackpool Tower Dungeon.
 Learn about horrifying history from real actors, thrilling rides and special effects.

 9- Blackpool FootBall Team

-Photo Source: January 27, 2012 : Chris Brunskill/Getty Images Europe
+Photo Source: January 27, 2012: Chris Brunskill/Getty Images Europe

 If you or your spouse are into football called soccer in North America, you might be able to attend a Blackpool football game.